Battle Of Manzikert History & Facts

 Eastern Roman Empire, known as Byzantines in modern history, was the undeniable super power in the region until Seljuks arrived.
 However, expansion of Seljuks during TugrulBey continued during the rule of Alp Arslan so when Armenian and Georgian lands were captured, a war between Byzantines and Seljuks were inevitable.

-Seljuk Turks Sultan Alp Arslan Vs Byzantine Empire Romanos Diogenes IV
+Seljuk Sultan Alp Arslan Vs Byzantine Emperor Romanos Diogenes IV

 Story of the Battle of Manzikert 1071 AD